About Chiang Mai

 Budget-Friendly:

-- SP Chicken: Known for its succulent grilled chicken and sticky rice, a local favorite for a quick and tasty meal.
+1. SP Chicken: Famous for its succulent grilled chicken and sticky rice.

 Mid-Range: